andfomin/NgProjectTemplate/Readme.md

 If no corresponding script name is found, the default "build" script will be executed.
 Then the template copies the files produced by the build script to a subfolder under the standard "wwwroot" directory, according to the relative path specified in the "baseHref" setting that was described above.

-### Explanations of the messages that are displayed in the dialog during an application creation
+### Explanations of the messages that may be displayed in the dialog during an application creation

 * <a id="itemwiz-coreversion"></a>The project references an unsupported version of ASP.NET Core.
 [Learn more ...](https://github.com/andfomin/NgProjectTemplate/wiki/itemwiz-coreversion)